nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Artboards contain various guides helping to lay out content quickly and consistently:

 1. Artboard: export frame of the figure
 2. Measurement origin: virtual border from which all content should be measured and aligned.
-Set so that content can be laid out on a 8 px grid within the larger 1600 × 900 px artboard, that doesn't support it by default.
+Set so that content can be laid out on a 8 px grid within the larger 1600 × 900 px artboard, that doesn’t support it by default.
 3. Visual clearance: 40 px for docs, 40/80 px for slides (against canvas edge, not safe area edge.
 Exceptionally 10px, eg screenshot (and most dont qualify to begin with). full bleed only for impact, on bg stuff.
 4. Content keylines: optional preferred positions for content

 ![Layout Templates](assets/layout-templates@2x.png)

 Inline doc: shave vertically as much as possible (to not disrupt reading flow).
-Can be vertically shortened (only at export time, so that it's easy to get back to nominal). try and catch a preferred size.
+Can be vertically shortened (only at export time, so that it’s easy to get back to nominal). try and catch a preferred size.

 ![Inline illustration shortening](assets/inline-illo-shortening@2x.png)